liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

 ## Master-vs-Masterless

-Prior to this post all our beaker testing has been master-less i.e. using using puppet agent apply.
+Prior to this post all our beaker testing has been master-less i.e. using puppet agent apply.
 This is perfectly adequate for most use cases when testing modules in isolation but doesn’t always work when testing an internal code base (unless you are masterless there as well then please skip to the next section).

-At OpenTable we do use a central puppet master to compile our catalogs.
+At OpenTable we do use a central puppet master to compile our catalogues.
 So when testing our puppet roles we wanted to make sure that we were also testing with a master-agent configuration.
 It is worth mentioning here that if (like us) you are testing windows agents then you are going to need to test with master-agent approach due to the lack of a windows master.